stevenzimmer/ttb-label-verification/README.md

 ## Prototype choices

+-   **Direct OpenAI SDK usage**

-This prototype calls the OpenAI API directly using the OpenAI SDK.
+    -   This prototype calls the OpenAI API directly using the OpenAI SDK.
 This keeps the build lightweight and allows rapid iteration within the one-week timebox.

-Additional choices made to save time and infrastructure:
+(Future state: on-prem / allow-listed inference endpoint for more info)

 -   **No database or persistence**